-But the terrorists are not in charge.
 Governmental officials are working hard to find terrorists and to limit their ability to harm Americans.
 At the same time, there is a lot that each of us can do to limit the terrorists' ability to frighten us.

-We can take back control over our peace of mind and help ensure our safety by taking some of the same actions that we would take to prepare for earthquakes, floods, or fires.
+The terrorists are not in charge.
+We have control over our peace of mind and can help ensure our safety by taking some of the same actions that we would take to prepare for earthquakes, floods, or fires.
 We can also contribute to the safety of others by becoming more aware of our surroundings and reporting suspicious activities or items to local officials.